• Skip to primary navigation

 They're creamy and rich and somewhat decadent and it's hard to describe how delicious and awe inspiring they are without attacking the screen.

-How to Make Rajas Poblanas (Roasted Poblano Strips in Cream Sauce) - The Recipe Method
+How to Make Rajas con Crema (Roasted Poblano Strips in Cream Sauce) - The Recipe Method

-First, roast your awesome poblano peppers over your stove top flame until, rotating often, until the skins char and blister up, about 10 minutes.
+Roast the Poblano Peppers.
+First, roast your awesome poblano peppers over your stove top flame at high heat until, rotating often, until the skins char and blister up, about 10 minutes.

 Alternatively, you can bake them in the oven until the skins blacken and blister, about 15 minutes.
 See the information below on how to roast poblano peppers.

-Cool and set the peppers into a plastic bag to steam.
+Cool and set the peppers into a plastic bag or plastic wrap to steam.
 This will help loosen the skins.
 Most times I can just peel the skin right off without steaming.

-Peel the charred skin from the roasted poblano peppers and slice them into strips about ¾ inch thick.
+Peel the charred skin from the roasted poblano peppers and remove the seeds and stems.
+Slice them into strips about ¾ inch thick.

-Swirl in the crema and stir to incorporate.
+Cream and Cheese.
+Swirl in the crema and seasonings and stir to incorporate.

 Stir in the melty cheese a bit at a time, constantly stirring, until it melts through.

-I served mine on warmed corn tortillas, but you can just eat them right out of the pan, or maybe over rice.
+Serve!
+I like to serve my roasted poblano rajas on warmed corn tortillas for rajas tacos, but you can just eat them right out of the pan, ala rajas con queso, or maybe over rice.
 Very delicious!

+Variations.
+Cream cheese is a great option to achieve a nice level of creaminess, as is crème fraîche.
 Also, I like to add in jalapeno strips as well for a bit more of a spicy element.
-Plus, my #JalapenoObsession is well documented.

-You have many options.
-It is best to use a melty Mexican cheese, like Mexican manchego, but Monterrey Jack will do, as will white cheddar, or even a good pepper jack.
+Use Melty Cheeses.
+It is best to use a melty Mexican cheese, like Mexican manchego, but monterey jack will do, as will white cheddar, or even a good pepper jack.

-This is a traditional rajas recipe, but you can easily add in other ingredients to turn it into a hardier meal.
-Consider adding cooked chicken for "Rajas con Pollo", or cooked diced potatoes for "Rajas con Papas".
+You can easily add in other ingredients to turn it into a hardier meal.
+Consider adding shredded chicken for "Rajas con Pollo", or cooked diced potatoes for "Rajas con Papas".

 Try Some of My Other Popular Mexican Recipes